xxhalflifexx-source/workmangement/PUSH_TO_GITHUB_SUMMARY.md

 ## Testing Checklist
 - [ ] Generate a PDF invoice
-- [ ] Verify no overlapping elements
+- [ ] Verify large "TCB METAL WORKS" text appears in navy blue (top right)
-- [ ] Verify compact layout (everything fits nicely)
+- [ ] Verify no box logo is present
-- [ ] Check that all sections are properly spaced
+- [ ] Check invoice modal - verify large text appears
-- [ ] Verify company info and billing info don't overlap
-- [ ] Verify notes and summary don't overlap
+- [ ] Verify text is properly aligned and styled
-- [ ] Verify footer sections don't overlap
-- [ ] Check that PDF looks professional and compact

 ---

-**Note**: The PDF invoice is now more compact and all overlapping issues have been resolved.
-The layout properly calculates spacing to prevent any element overlap.
+**Note**: The logo is now displayed as large navy blue text instead of a box, giving a more professional and modern appearance.